NucleoidAI/docs/docs/datastore.md

 <img src="https://cdn.nucleoid.com/media/benchmark.png" alt="Benchmark" width="550" />

-This does not necessary mean Nucleoid runtime is faster than MySQL or Postgres, instead many DBs in production require constant maintanence by DBA team with adjusting indexing, caching, purging etc.
+> Performance benchmark happened in t2.micro of AWS EC2 instance and both databases had dedicated server with no indexes and default configurations.

 https://github.com/NucleoidJS/benchmark

+This does not necessary mean Nucleoid runtime is faster than MySQL or Postgres, in fact many DBs in production require constant maintenance by DBA team with adjusting indexing, caching, purging etc.

 For average complexity applications, Nucleoid performance is close to linear because of on-chain data store as well as in-memory computing model.
 Again, thanks to declarative programming, Nucleoid low-code framework manages technical details while developers focus on business logic.